rorm-orm/rorm/docs/docs/rorm/model_declaration.md

 ```

 ### `default`
-A value to populate this field with if a new model instance is created without mentioning this field.
+A default value to populate this field with, if a new model instance
+is created without mentioning this field.
+Note that you need a patch
+struct to utilize its advantage in the Rust code.

 ```rust
 #[derive(rorm::Model)]